Benefits of Support for Mesothelioma

 How can I find mesothelioma support groups online?

-Online support groups have become more useful than ever in the midst of the COVID-19 pandemic.
+Online support groups have become more useful than ever in the aftermath of the COVID-19 pandemic.
 To find mesothelioma support groups online, turn to trusted organizations like the Meso Foundation and the American Cancer Society.

 These organizations offer numerous online support resources — and if they don’t have what you’re looking for, they can help point you in the right direction.